rasputtim/i18n-node-boilerplate/README.md

 # why ejs

-I prefer using ejs as template engine beause I can make any kind of use of the javascript to perform several tasks that mustahe and handlebar do not allow.
+I prefer using ejs as template engine because I can make any kind of use of the javascript to perform several tasks that mustache and handlebar do not allow.

 # how to use
 I did not have time to write the complet intructions yet.